 Research Group HCC

-One of the two research groups within Caradt is Human-Centred Creation in Art, Design and Technology.
+One of the three research groups within Caradt is Human-Centred Creation in Art, Design and Technology.
 It is intended as a platform for practice-based research into creation from the perspective of the user.
 In human-centred creation the working or living environment of users and how they experience this environment is the central theme, and users are actively involved in the creative process.
 The creative end product then satisfies a real user demand.

 Practice-based research into human-centred creation provides opportunities for making the abstract ideal of giving the user a central role concrete.
 It also gives students the opportunity to become professionals who are more involved in research and have mastered techniques to articulate the position and problems of users.
 Finally, this research theme lends itself to interdisciplinary projects in which artists and designers make innovative and creative contributions to solving problems in domains such as energy, safety and care.